Characters: WWE Tag Teams

 - Chronic Backstabbing Disorder:

-- Roadie revealing that he, not Jeff Jarrett, had "sung" "With My Baby Tonight"
+- Roadie revealing that he, not Jeff Jarrett, had "sung" "With My Baby Tonight".

 - The team formed after Flash Funk had defeated Rockabilly on Shotgun Saturday Night and the renamed Road Dogg had convinced Rockabilly to leave the Honky Tonk Man and team with him.
 Rockabilly agreed, nailing HTM with his guitar.
+Extra notable due to HTM having managed the two in recent tag matches, victories included, before this.

 - "Do It Yourself" Theme Tune: "Oh, you didn't know?"